-The member of staff the complaint has been made against can discuss the concern with the headteacher to seek support.
+The member of staff the complaint has been made against can discuss the concern with their line manager to seek support.

 To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls are kept and a copy of any written response is added to the record.
-These notes are kept securely on Arbor and, where appropriate, encrypted.
+These notes are kept securely on the SLT shared drive and, where appropriate, encrypted.